 We all decided to treat our lovely tour guide John for a great job leading us for the tour for lunch.

 We had lunch at Traiteur Saveur d’Asie, a Chinese restaurant.
 Click here to read the review of Traiteur Saveur d’Asie.

 Then, we had about 30 minutes to walk around and take photos of the famous Eiffel Tower.
 I recognized the green expanse of grass and lawn that I’ve seen in photos and movies but first time live in person.
 It was beautiful.

 After some jump shots, photos with a clown, and more trying-to-look-amazing pictures, we boarded the tour bus once more again for our next stop.

-It took a bit of time to get to our next stop of Versailles as the traffic was quite bad in Paris (we were stuck in traffic for two hours on the second day too).
+It took a bit of time to get to our next stop of Palace of Versailles as the traffic was quite bad in Paris (we were stuck in traffic for two hours on the second day too).
 During this time, I snoozed so hard and deep.
 I had only been sleeping 3-4 hours each night on the trip (somehow due to me staying on wifi long each night and attempting to blog but failing but definitely typing out each day’s thoughts for my blog later) so that was why I fell into a deep sleep so quickly on the bus.
 It was so restful that I definitely didn’t want to get up.

 We borrowed some audio-guides and walked through each room of the house to listen and learn about this ancient past.
 It was quite the building and astonishing to believe it was all man-made 400 years ago through sheer teamwork, willpower, and desire.